Back to Blog

 8 min read

-• Implementing security patches and vulnerability fixes
+• Applying security patches

-What Does Software Maintenance Actually Include?
+What Maintenance Actually Covers

-Security Updates (The Most Critical)
+Security Updates (The Non-Negotiable Part)

-Bug Fixes and Performance Issues
+Bug Fixes and Performance

 Infrastructure and Hosting

-Your software needs a place to live and run:
+Your software needs somewhere to run:

-The Hidden Costs of Neglect
+The Hidden Cost of Neglect

-How Much Should You Budget for Maintenance?
+How Much to Budget

 The General Rule: 15-25% of Development Cost